 Call Growsource at 360-318-8554!
 We’ll be happy to answer any questions you have about product selection and quantities needed.

-When seeding a new lawn in Whatcom County, spread our 3-way topsoil three to four inches deep across the designated area.
+When seeding a new lawn in Whatcom County, spread our topsoil blend three to four inches deep across the designated area.
 Add a fertilizer high in nitrogen, with low or no potassium or phosphates.
 Rake thoroughly and roll lightly, then spread seed evenly with a broadcast spreader or by hand.
-Cover the seed with 1/4 inch of 3-way topsoil and roll lightly again.
+Cover the seed with 1/4 inch of topsoil and roll lightly again.
 Keep moist and continue keeping moist until seedlings are well established.
-Maintaining moisture is one of the most important parts of installing a new seeded lawn.
+Maintaining moisture is one of the most important parts of installing a newly seeded lawn.

 When planting perennials, trees, shrubs or annual flowers, remember that water is very important—even in our somewhat mild NW Washington climate.
 A lot of the water you give garden plants will evaporate out of the top of the soil in warm weather.
 Water deeply and control evaporation by using bark or mulch in planting areas.